 Integration of 21st Century Themes and Skills 21st Century Skills/ Career Ready Practices: CRP1.
 Act as a responsible and contributing citizen and employee.
 CRP2.
 Apply appropriate academic and technical skills.
 CRP3.
 Attend to personal health and financial well-being.
 CRP4.
 Communicate clearly and effectively and with reason.
 CRP5.
 Consider the environmental, social and economic impacts of decisions.
 CRP6.
 Demonstrate creativity and innovation.
 CRP7.
 Employ valid and reliable research strategies.
 CRP8.
 Utilize critical thinking to make sense of problems and persevere in solving them.
 CRP9.
 Model integrity, ethical leadership and effective management.
 CRP10.
 Plan education and career paths aligned to personal goals.
 CRP11.
 Use technology to enhance productivity.
 CRP12.
 Work productively in teams while using cultural global competence.
-2014 Technology Standards 2014 NJ Technology Standards: 8.1 Educational Technology (Word PDF) All students will use digital tools to access, manage, evaluate, and synthesize information in order to solve problems individually and collaborate and create and communicate knowledge.
+Link to GHS Career Standards 9.2Crosswalk Doc 2014 Technology Standards 2014 NJ Technology Standards: 8.1 Educational Technology (Word PDF) All students will use digital tools to access, manage, evaluate, and synthesize information in order to solve problems individually and collaborate and create and communicate knowledge.
 8.2 Technology Education, Engineering, Design and Computational Thinking - Programming (Word PDF) All students will develop an understanding of the nature and impact of technology, engineering, technological design, computational thinking and the designed world as they relate to the individual, global society, and the environment.
-Please see relevant projects for technology standards 8.1 and 8.2: Differentiation / Accommodations / Modifications
+Please see relevant projects for technology standards 8.1 and 8.2: Differe ntiation / Accommodations / Modifications See Appendix 3: Modifications